phpearth/docs/databases/files.md

----
-title: "How to store files in database?"
+# How to store files in database?
-updated: "March 20, 2016"
-permalink: "/faq/databases/files/"
----

 This is a common question that will be normally answered with a prejudiced answer.
 Technically databases are able to hold binary data without bigger performance